 Captain Willard (played by Martin Sheen, although his brother Joe Estevez performed the voiceovers, including this line) says this during one of the first scenes in the movie.
 After getting drunk and trashing his hotel room in Vietnam, he gets a visit from the army brass, who gives him the mission to kill Kurtz.

 This line shows Willard’s ambiguity towards his mission and the army.
-Before, his boredom and restlessness made him crave a mission, but later he sees it as a punishment instead of what he wanted.
+Before, his boredom and restlessness made him crave a mission, but later, he saw it as a punishment instead of what he wanted.

 Captain Willard (Martin Sheen) says this line after learning more about Colonel Kurtz, the army officer his higher-ups sent him to kill.
-Kurtz earned his promotion to colonel after staging a risky, unauthorized mission that he was supposed to get punished for—until it turned into a wild success.
+Kurtz earned his promotion to colonel after staging a risky, unauthorized mission for which he was supposed to be punished until it became a wild success.

-Willard’s poetic expressions showing his distaste toward life in Vietnam make up some of the movie’s most memorable lines.
+Willard’s poetic expressions, showing his distaste for life in Vietnam, make up some of the movie’s most memorable lines.

 Chef (Frederic Forrest), one of the soldiers on the Navy riverboat that Willard joins, says this line after reaching Colonel Kurtz’s demented compound in the jungle.

-Chef is a character that spends the whole movie expressing his disgust at the war.
-He often complains about how he wanted to be a chef, not get drafted into this war.
+Chef is a character who spends the whole movie expressing his disgust at the war.
+He often complains about wanting to be a chef and not getting drafted into it.

 This line shows the final breaking point for his character.
-Although before he wanted to get out of Vietnam, if only so he would die somewhere nicer and have a better shot at a good afterlife, now all he cares about is getting out of the jungle, even if it means dying.
+Although he wanted to leave Vietnam before, if only so he would die somewhere nicer and have a better shot at a good afterlife, now all he cares about is getting out of the jungle, even if it means dying.

-The photojournalist (played by Dennis Hopper) says this line when Willard and Chef finally make it to Kurtz’s compound.
-Kurtz takes over an ancient Cambodian temple and turns it into a cult, surrounded by Montagnards and trophies of his viciousness such as dead bodies and severed heads.
+The photojournalist (played by Dennis Hopper) says this line when Willard and Chef finally reach Kurtz’s compound.
+Kurtz takes over an ancient Cambodian temple and turns it into a cult, surrounded by Montagnards and trophies of his viciousness, such as dead bodies and severed heads.

 This quote shows how charismatic Kurtz can be (helped by the forceful charm of Marlon Brando), but also how war can break someone’s psyche so much that a reasonable journalist can start worshipping a violent, power-hungry man.

-It is also a reference to a minor character in Heart of Darkness, the novel that inspired the movie.
+It also refers to a minor character in Heart of Darkness, the novel that inspired the movie.

-Colonel Kurtz (Marlon Brando) says this in one of the final scenes of the movie when he and Captain Willard (Martin Sheen) can finally meet face-to-face.
+Colonel Kurtz (Marlon Brando) says this in one of the movie’s final scenes when he and Captain Willard (Martin Sheen) can finally meet face-to-face.

-Kurtz’s forces overpower Willard, but instead of killing him, they bring him to Colonel Kurtz, who begins one of the most memorable speeches of the movie.
+Kurtz’s forces overpower Willard, but instead of killing him, they bring him to Colonel Kurtz, who begins one of the movie’s most memorable speeches.
 He begins to tell Willard about his theories of war.

 One of his most important theories relates to horror.
 Most people flee horror and terror.
 They are uncomfortable feelings, bad feelings.
 However, soldiers, especially soldiers carrying out brutal wars such as the war in Vietnam, only succeed if they become comfortable with horror and terror.

-Kurtz is a man that became very comfortable with inflicting horror and terror on people, which is why he became the sadistic person he was in the end.
+Kurtz is a man who became very comfortable with inflicting horror and terror on people, which is why he became the sadistic person he was in the end.

 This is another iconic line from Colonel Kurtz’s (Marlon Brando) final confrontation with Captain Willard (Martin Sheen).

-Captain Willard, although he was jaded and burnt out from his time as an Army assassin, still assigns meaning to his time in Vietnam.
+Although Captain Willard was jaded and burnt out from his time as an Army assassin, he still assigns meaning to his time in Vietnam.
 However, Colonel Kurtz bursts this illusion with his words.

-The whole movie followed Willard’s dangerous mission to kill Colonel Kurtz, which he took because on some level he enjoys dangerous missions.
-However, Kurtz sees Willard as someone who is unimportant, comparing him to an errand boy.
+The whole movie follows Willard’s dangerous mission to kill Colonel Kurtz, which he takes because, on some level, he enjoys dangerous missions.
+However, Kurtz sees Willard as unimportant, comparing him to an errand boy.

 Kurtz doesn’t have a better opinion of Willard’s superiors, comparing them to grocery clerks.
 Kurtz is a sadist, but he is clear-eyed enough to see through the illusions of importance that military men give themselves.

-Colonel Kurtz (Marlon Brando) says this line in a letter to his son, a letter that Captain Willard (Martin Sheen) intercepts and reads.
-The letter gives us one of our first glimpses into the psyche of Colonel Kurtz, a character that until now we only learn about from the words of others (who all have their own agenda).
+Colonel Kurtz (Marlon Brando) says this line in a letter to his son, which Captain Willard (Martin Sheen) intercepts and reads.
+The letter gives us one of our first glimpses into Colonel Kurtz’s psyche, a character we have only learned about from the words of others (who all have their own agenda).

 In the letter, Kurtz explains the deeds that earned him the army’s ire (killing four double agents without permission).
 But really, the army brass hates him so much because he no longer follows their orders.